 LIBERTARIAN PARTY PRESS RELEASE:

-Libertarians blast new Bush program to create network of citizen informers
+Libertarians blast program to create network of citizen informers

 WASHINGTON, DC -- A new government program that seeks to recruit millions of mail carriers, utility workers and others with access to private homes as citizen-informants should be terminated immediately, Libertarians say.